sgrayner/Power-BI-project/README.md

 - Scatter graph of total quantity vs profit per item.
 Points are categorised by product category.
 - Created a slicer panel containing slicers for filtering by product category and by country.
 The panel can be opened and closed by action buttons which operate using bookmarks.
 - Added card visuals showing the current category and country filter selected from the slicer panel.
+- The scatter graph and table do not filter any other visuals on the page.

 <img align="left" src="Product_slicer_open.png" alt="Product slicer open" width="400"/> <br><br>